The advantages of using reactive inks in digital textile printing

 Why are reactive inks suitable for digital textile printing?

 Especially among digital textile printers, reactive inks are very popular.
 It was the first type of ink that was developed for digital textile printing purposes.
 And not without reason.
-This type of ink is very suitable for digital textile printing since its molecules are very small which makes it easier for the droplets of ink to go through the nozzles of the inkjet.
+This type of ink is very suitable for digital textile printing since its molecules are very small which makes it easier for the droplets of ink to go through the nozzles of the inkjet printhead.

 The main difference between reactive inks for digital and reactive printing paste for conventional printing lies in the way the chemicals that need to bind the color to the fabric are applied to the fabric.
 In conventional printing, those chemicals are part of the printing paste where also the color is in.
 But as these chemicals are a rather thick substance with large molecules, they cannot be sprayed with an inkjet nozzle that is needed to achieve enough resolution and detail.
 So the chemicals are applied in a separate process before printing, called pretreating.

-The substance that is used during the pretreatment consists of all the chemicals needed to later bind the color molecules to the fabric.
-The pretreatment is mostly done by padding the fabric through a chemical bath in front of a stenter (to dry the fabric).
+The substance that is used during pretreatment consists of all the chemicals needed to later bind the color molecules to the fabric.
+Applying pretreatment is mostly done by padding the fabric through a chemical bath in front of a stenter (to dry the fabric).
 Some users prefer screen coating for it.
 The chemicals stay really on the top of the fabric then, so all the colors will stay there too.
 This is for example attractive for printing very bright neckties, where color brilliance is important and penetration not at all.

 When to use reactive inks and when to use other inks?

+Nowadays, you can print with nearly every type of ink on a digital textile printer.
+But how to determine the right ink type for your textile print application?
 If it is a 100% cotton or viscose, then reactives are the preferred solution.
 In conventional printing often pigments are used, mainly because of price, with the trade off of less vibrant colors.
-I will make a special blog on digital pigments later, but the short version is that there is no reliable digital pigment solution available that is also cheaper than reactives.

 If you want to print silk or wool fabrics then you have to take the application of the fabric into consideration.
-Is it a fabric that will be washed very often and of which the quality should not decrease too fast because of this?
+Is it a fabric that will be washed often and of which the quality should not decrease too fast because of this?
 Then reactive inks are the best choice for your application.
 However, if you’re printing fabric that requires really high quality and vibrant colors but will not be washed very often (like scarfs or ties), then acid inks are more suitable for your application.
 Do you want to learn more about all the different types of ink available?
 Find the type of ink that best matches your textile printing goals:

 Download Ink Selection Guide